Nonprofit Leadership Development

 - Strong planning and organizational skills, with the ability to think and act both strategically and tactically in developing and implementing projects

 - Excellent written and verbal communication skills, including an ability to articulate and present ideas effectively with presence

 - Proficiency in MS Excel, Word and PowerPoint

 Compensation: Competitive salary with excellent benefits, including free coverage for health, dental and vision insurance and 20 days of paid time-off for full-time employees

-To Apply: If interested, please e-mail your resume and cover letter explaining your interest in the program to email@example.com.
+To Apply: Please send your updated resume and a cover letter explaining your interest via email with subject line “KACF Capacity Building Fellowship” to Heejae An, Capacity Building Fellow, at firstname.lastname@example.org.
 Applications will be accepted until the position is filled.